cloudfoundry/uaa/docs/UAA-APIs.md

 ## Authentication and Delegated Authorization API Endpoints

 This section deals with machine interactions, not with browsers, although some of them may have browsable content for authenticated users.
-All machine requests have accept headers indicating JSON (or a derivation perhaps).
+All machine requests have accept headers indicating JSON (or a derived media type perhaps).

-The `/userinfo`, `/check_id`, and `/token` endpoints are specified in the [OpenID Connect][] and [OAuth2][] standards and should be used by web applications on a cloud foundry instance such as studio, www, support, but will not be used by flows from vmc.
+The `/userinfo`, `/check_id`, and `/token` endpoints are specified in the [OpenID Connect][] and [OAuth2][] standards and should be used by web applications on a cloud foundry instance such as micro, www, support, but will not be used by flows from vmc.

 [OAuth2]: http://tools.ietf.org/html/draft-ietf-oauth-v2-22 "OAuth2, draft 22"
 [OpenID Connect]: http://openid.net/openid-connect "OpenID Connect Spec Suite"